 Fox Factory Holding's Earnings Per Share Are Growing.

 I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
-Fox Factory Holding maintained stable EBIT margins over the last year, all while growing revenue 31% to US$651m.
-That's a real positive.
+Fox Factory Holding maintained stable EBIT margins over the last year, all while growing revenue 24% to US$722m.
+That's progress.

 Are Fox Factory Holding Insiders Aligned With All Shareholders?